Majkl-J/martins-adventures/README.md

   - Powerup give
 ## Known bugs
 ### Collision bugs
-  - Running into roombas sometimes makes them fly
+  - Running into roombas sometimes makes them fly (fix expected in a.3, if requires complete movement change find workaround and shift to a.4)
 ### Health bugs
-  - Invincibility animation doesnt play, Invincibility too long.
+  - Invincibility animation doesnt play. (fix expected in a.3)
+  - Invincibility too long. (fix expected in a.3)